zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 The most important principle to remember when changing your database is that you must do a backup prior to making the change.
 You can do a backup using phpMyAdmin.

-Not all database modifications will be done through a .sql file; for instance, any file which requires you to click an "Install" link from Admin->Modules is modifying your database.
+Not all database modifications will be done through a .sql file; for instance, any file which requires you to click an "Install" link from Admin > Modules is modifying your database.
 Be sure to make a backup!

 Some mods use the "TYPE=MyISAM" syntax when doing a CREATE TABLE, which is not accepted by some newer versions of MySQL.
 If you get a message like this when running an SQL script: